Xerkus/Xerkus.github.io/source/_posts/2015-09-22-beginning-of-the-end.md

 does not help either.
 Great news are there is nothing that can't be improved with some practice.
 So this is it: my ranting grounds are officially open.

 I did not decide on the design yet.
-I think I will leave it as is.
+I think I will leave it as is for now.
 I can slowly tweak layout and styles over next couple months while I focus on content first.
 Some familiar grounds will be nice to begin with, I suppose.
 Simple tutorial maybe?